 When a new group forms, some members may not know each other at all.
 Bonds develop as we share thoughts and reflect on some of life’s ultimate questions, spiritual issues, and everyday experiences and challenges.
 New to our church?
 A small group is a great way to get to know us.
 Longtime Member?
 Here's an opportunity to deepen your relationships and make new friends.
 Everyone is invited to join our warm and welcoming circles.

-What happens at a Small Group?
+What happens at a Small Group session?

 Who should join a group?